 Porto driving to Braga and Guimaraes

 With the Roman Empire’s decline, the city was taken over by the Sueves, who made it their political and intellectual center, before the Visigoths and Muslims moved in.
-It was mid-11th century before Christians reconquered the city, restoring the archdiocese to Bishop Pedro.
-During Muslim rule, bishops moved their residence to Lugo (Spain).
+It was mid-11th century before Christians reconquered the city, and the archdiocese was restored to Bishop Pedro.
+Throughout Muslim rule, bishops had moved their residence to Lugo (Spain).
 In 1112, with Archbishop Maurício Burbino, Braga’s religious history gained prominence.
 After a dispute with the Se in Compostela, in 1199, Pope Innocence III transferred jurisdiction over Oporto, Coimbra, and Viseu, along with five other dioceses in what is now Spain, to Braga.

 The Se in Braga is Portugal’s oldest and was the major religious reference point for centuries.
 Thus comes the popular saying “older than the Braga Se,” denoting something extremely old.
 Always subject to ecclesiastical influence, reflected in the city’s heritage, the 16th and 18th centuries represent peaks in its history and development.
-First, Archbishop Diogo de Sousa, “the rebuilder of Braga,” took over civil and religious rule in 1505, transforming the “village into a city” (in his words).
-Then came Archbishops Rodrigo de Moura Teles and José de Bragança, leaving behind the exuberant Baroque style.
+First, there was Archbishop Diogo de Sousa, “the rebuilder of Braga.”
+From 1505, he took over civil and religious rule, transforming the “village into a city” (in his own words).
+Then came Archbishops Rodrigo de Moura Teles and José de Bragança, who left behind the exuberant Baroque style.

 Guimaraes - Guimarães is considered Portugal’s birthplace because Afonso Henriques, the first king of Portugal, was born here.

-The historical center within Guimarães city walls is associated with Portugal’s formation and identity, classified as a World Heritage site for the originality and authenticity applied in its restoration.
-The city retains a harmonious, well-preserved heritage evident in graceful iron verandas, granite balconies and porticos, mansions, arches connecting narrow streets, paving slabs smoothed by time, towers, and cloisters.
-For a moment, you might imagine yourself in a medieval setting, where the nobility built their houses over time, such as the Mota Prego house, Vila Flor and Toural palaces, and many others giving Guimarães its unique atmosphere.
+The historical center, within the Guimarães city walls, is associated with Portugal’s formation and identity, classified as a World Heritage site based on the originality and authenticity applied in its restoration.
+The city still has a harmonious, well-preserved heritage evident in graceful iron verandas, granite balconies and porticos, mansions, arches connecting narrow streets, paving slabs smoothed by time, towers, and cloisters.
+For a moment, you might imagine yourself in a medieval setting, where the nobility built their houses over time, such as the Mota Prego house, Vila Flor and Toural palaces, and many others that give Guimarães its unique atmosphere.

 Porto driving to Lisbon along the coastline

-Nazare - A typical fishing town, Nazaré is now a bustling summer resort, where tourists mingle with fish-sellers and carapaus (horse mackerel) laid out to dry.
+Nazare - A typical fishing town, Nazaré is now a bustling summer resort, where alongside tourists, fish-sellers and carapaus (horse mackerel) drying in the sun can still be seen throughout the town’s streets.
 The Sítio district, at the town’s highest point (accessible by a funicular), is undoubtedly the best viewpoint in the area.
-It is also associated with the cult of Our Lady of Nazaré, who, according to a 12th-century legend, was invoked by the alcaide (commander of a fortress or castle) Dom Fuas Roupinho, who, while stalking a deer, was about to fall into an abyss with no possible salvation.
-In gratitude for the mercy received, Dom Fuas Roupinho ordered a small chapel to be built - the Ermida de Memória.
-Nearby, in the 18th century, the Sanctuary of Our Lady of Nazaré was built, in whose honor grand festivals are held in September.
+It is also associated with the cult of Our Lady of Nazaré, who, according to a 12th-century legend, was invoked by the alcaide (commander of a fortress or castle) Dom Fuas Roupinho, who, while pursuing a deer, was about to fall into an abyss with no possible salvation.
+As a sign of gratitude for the mercy he received, Dom Fuas Roupinho ordered a small chapel to be built - the Ermida de Memória.
+A little way away, in the 18th century, the Sanctuary of Our Lady of Nazaré was built, in whose honor grand festivals are held in September.

-The Nazaré people’s connection with the sea is reflected in local handicrafts, particularly nets, buoys, baskets, and traditional puppets dressed in typical seven-skirt costumes, as well as in cuisine, emphasizing fish and shellfish dishes like caldeiradas (fish casseroles), soups, açorda (purée of bread, herbs, and garlic), and dried horse mackerel.
+The Nazaré people’s connection with the sea is reflected in local handicrafts, particularly nets, buoys, baskets, and traditional puppets dressed in the typical costumes of seven skirts, as well as in the cuisine, with its emphasis on fish and shellfish dishes, such as caldeiradas (fish casseroles), soups, açorda (purée of bread, herbs, and garlic), and dried horse mackerel.

-The surrounding area’s most important feature is the 7th-century Chapel of São Gião, one of Portugal’s rare Visigothic holy places.
+The most important feature of the surrounding area is the 7th-century Chapel of São Gião, one of the rare holy places of the Visigoths in Portugal.

 In the 16th century, the settlement became a parish in the collegiate church of Ourém within the Diocese of Leiria.

-Its subsequent development dates from the Apparitions of Fátima in the early 20th century.
-It has become a key center for the Cult of the Virgin Mary in Portugal, recognized worldwide by the Catholic Church.
+Its subsequent development dates from the events known as the Apparitions of Fátima in the early 20th century.
+It has become one of the key centers for the Cult of the Virgin Mary in Portugal and is recognized worldwide by the Catholic Church.

-For those interested in the historical context of Our Lady of Fátima’s apparitions, visits can be made to the shepherd witnesses’ houses in Aljustrel village.
+For those interested in the historical context of the apparitions of Our Lady of Fátima, visits can be made to the shepherd witnesses’ houses in the village of Aljustrel.

-In Casa de Lúcia’s gardens, a monument commemorates the second apparition of the Angel of Peace and the end of the Via Sacra, beginning in the Sanctuary.
-Along this route, 14 chapels donated by Hungarian Catholic refugees in the West are notable.
-Valinhos, 400 meters from the village, commemorates the fourth apparition in 1917 and the angel’s chosen place.
+In the gardens of Casa de Lúcia, there is a monument commemorating the second apparition of the Angel of Peace and the end of the Via Sacra, which begins in the Sanctuary.
+Along this route, there are 14 chapels donated by Hungarian Catholic refugees in the West.
+Of particular note is Valinhos, 400 meters from the village, where monuments commemorate the fourth apparition in 1917 and the place chosen by the angel.
 Here, in 1916, the shepherds saw the Angel of Peace for the first and third times.

 - Hotel pickup and drop-off